Health Library

 Patients with swallowing difficulties should complete a barium swallow study as part of the first evaluation.
 This will typically show abnormal compression of the middle part of the esophagus.

-A barium study that shows classic features of a vascular ring, along with a chest X-ray showing a right-sided aortic arch is all that is needed to move forward with surgery.
+A barium study that shows classic features of a vascular ring, along with a chest X-ray showing a right-sided aortic arch makes it likely that a vascular ring is present.
+Often an echocardiogram (ultrasound of the heart) is ordered to evaluate the anatomy of the aortic arch and the arteries that arise from it.

 A chest CT or MRI will often be ordered to show the relationship of the vessels, the trachea and the esophagus.